programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 #### System Requirements

 The code written for the lesson was troubleshooted and deployed using a Mac Silicon (M1), with 8MB of RAM and using an Arm64 local CPU, opposed to 86x64 bit set-ups common for Intel processors.
 Arm64 builds are common for NLP pipelines, so opted for this lesson.
-Therefore, some minor environment changes may be needed to run the code effectively.
+Therefore, some minor environment changes may be needed to run this code locally on other Operating Systems.
+However, our linked Jupyter Notebooks includes pre-loaded libraries, to avoid such difficulties.

-This lesson uses the latest, at time of writing, [Python (3.14.3)](https://www.python.org/downloads/) and [spaCy version (3.8.0)](https://spacy.io/models/en).
+This lesson uses the latest, at time of writing, [Python (v 3.14.3)](https://www.python.org/downloads/) and [spaCy version (3.8.0)](https://spacy.io/models/en).

-This lesson also includes the open-source PDFPlumber package for licence upload and text extraction.
-PDFPlumber simply writes a file, instead of performing full OCR.
+We also use the open-source PDFPlumber package for licence upload and the simple writing of files into the Jupyter environment, instead of performing full OCR.

-We also export our ‘red flag’ list as a .csv file into Microsoft Excel, for manual cleaning and review of results, informing our human translations of AI tool license issues.
+Our list of ‘red flags’ is exported as a .xlsx, to be easily manipulated within Microsoft Excel.
+This aids the human assessment and review of results, informing our discussion of AI tool license issues and the success of our NLP method.

 #### Knowledge and Applied Experience

 No familiarity with spaCy, our NLP method, is needed.
-A knowledge of basic Python functions is helpful, for example importing libraries and establishing functions, however we offer interpretable commenting throughout.
-Expertise on spaCy can also be gained through Kane’s (2023) and Goodale’s (2024) *Programming Historian* lessons on corpus linguistic annotation and interpretation. spaCy also includes an intuitive [installation and deployment walkthrough](https://spacy.io/usage).
-For a more theoretical introduction to the method, see Khan (2022).
+A knowledge of basic Python functions is helpful, for example importing libraries and establishing functions, however summarise this throughout.
+Experience in using spaCy can also be gained through Kane’s (2023) and Goodale’s (2024) *Programming Historian* lessons on corpus linguistic annotation and interpretation. spaCy also includes an intuitive [installation and deployment walkthrough](https://spacy.io/usage).
+For a more theoretical introduction to the NLP method, see Khan (2022).

 In using NLP on legalistic documents, some expertise in basic copyright and intellectual property is also useful, especially how to discern what is in and out of copyright, the importance of locating ownership over data and a general understanding of the [General Data Protection Regulation (GDPR)](https://gdpr-info.eu).
 [CopyrightUser](https://www.copyrightuser.org) and the [UK’s Intellectual Protection Office](https://www.gov.uk/government/organisations/intellectual-property-office) offer basic legal guidance.
 The Information Commissioner’s Office also has guidance on [AI’s impact on data protection](https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/artificial-intelligence/guidance-on-ai-and-data-protection/).